EarthObservationSimulator/instrupy/docs/synthetic_aperture_radar_model_desc.rst

    minimumPRF, float, Hertz, "The minimum pulse-repetition-frequency of operation (if dual-pol with alternating pol pulses, the PRF specification is considered taking all pulses into account (i.e. is considered as the PRFmaster))." maximumPRF, float,  Hertz, "The maximum pulse-repetition-frequency of operation (if dual-pol with alternating pol pulses, the PRF specification is considered taking all pulses into account (i.e. is considered as the PRFmaster))." sceneNoiseTemp, float, Kelvin, Nominal scene noise temperature. systemNoiseFigure, float, decibels, System noise figure for the receiver.
-See [Pg.15, 1]. radarLosses, float, decibels, These include a variety of losses primarily over the microwave signal path but doesn't include the atmosphere.
-See [Pg.15, 1]. atmosLoss, float, decibels, 2-way atmospheric loss of electromagnetic energy (see [Pg.16, 1]). altitude, float, km, Altitude at which the instrument is flown maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered.
+See Pg.15 in [1]. radarLosses, float, decibels, These include a variety of losses primarily over the microwave signal path but doesn't include the atmosphere.
+See Pg.15 in [1]. atmosLoss, float, decibels, 2-way atmospheric loss of electromagnetic energy (see Pg.16 in [1]). altitude, float, km, Altitude at which the instrument is flown maneuver, :ref:`maneuver_json_object`, , Maneuver specifications (see :ref:`maneuv_desc`). pointingOption, :ref:`pointing_opt_json_obj`, , List of orientations to which the instrument axis can be maneuvered.